Cincinnati Zoo and Botanical Gardens has around 2000 animals including, Fiona, the famous baby hippo.

 It allows you to watch the Cincinnati Zoo Gorilla from multiple angles.

-This section was the first sizeable realistic primate exhibit in the world that aided the conservation of this endangered species when it launched.
+This section was the world’s first sizeable realistic primate exhibit that aided the conservation of this endangered species when it launched.

 Visitors can see the charismatic Nile Hippopotamus above and underwater in this exhibit at the Cincinnati Zoo.